This post may contain affiliate links, which help keep this content free. (Full disclosure)

 If you’ve never had crispy pork belly, you are in for a treat!
 It’s different than bacon, but if you love bacon… I think you’ll love this pork belly recipe.
 It’s incredibly simple to make and lets the flavors shine.
 Read on to learn how to cook pork belly in the oven, it’s the easiest way to do it!

 We have lots of pork recipes here at Wholesome Yum, but not gonna lie – many of them are featuring bacon.
-If you love pork but are looking to go beyond bacon, try slow cooker pork loin, rosemary garlic pork tenderloin, or smothered pork chops.
+If you love pork but are looking to go beyond bacon, try homemade pork rinds, slow cooker pork loin, rosemary garlic pork tenderloin, smothered pork chops, or for the easiest option, pan seared pork chops.

 What Is Pork Belly?